Exclusively Equine Acupuncture and chiropractic

 Communication is a key component through on time appointments, prompt returning of calls, texts, and emails.

-Exclusively Equine Chiropractic and Dentistry offers first class, quality service in Black Forest Colorado and surrounding areas.
-In order to provide the best possible care, Sandra Blackwood, DVM, CVSMT has chosen to limit her practice to equine chiropractic, acupuncture, and dentistry.
-Instead of dividing her attention between all aspects of equine medicine, Dr. Blackwood specializes in dentistry and chiropractic/acupuncture/sports medicine cases.
-During any chiropractic case, Dr. Blackwood typically lunges the horse as well as screens for stomach / intestinal pain and looks for other health problems to identify underlying reasons for the horse's discomfort and optimize your horses health and well being.
-Lameness and other problems are referred to a generalized veterinarian of your choice.
+Dr. Blackwood offers quality service in Black Forest Colorado and surrounding areas.
+To provide the best possible care, Sandra Blackwood, DVM, CVSMT has chosen to limit her practice to equine acupuncture and chiropractic.
+Instead of dividing her attention between all aspects of equine medicine, Dr. Blackwood specializes in chiropractic/acupuncture/sports medicine cases.
+During any chiropractic case, Dr. Blackwood typically lunges the horse as well as screens for stomach / intestinal pain and looks for other health problems to identify underlying reasons for the horse's discomfort and optimize your horse’s health and well-being.

-Dr. Blackwood received her post-graduate training in Veterinary Spinal Manipulation at the Healing Oasis Wellness Center in Wisconsin in 2005.
-This program is the only school in the United States with a state-approved certification program in Veterinary Chiropractic.
-She also attends regular continuing education in holistic medicine and acupuncture.
+Dr. Blackwood received her undergraduate degree in biology from Grinnell University, graduating Summa Cum Laude.
+She received her Graduate degree in Veterinary Medicine from Colorado State University, graduating Summa Cum Laude.
+Her post-graduate training in Veterinary Spinal Manipulative Therapy at the Healing Oasis Wellness Center in Wisconsin in 2005.
+She went on to complete her equine acupuncture training in 2006, from the Chi Institute in Florida.
 However, the horses have been her best and most instructive teachers.
-Her file of cases treated numbers over 10,000.
-The combination of veterinary training and life-long horse experience gives Dr. Blackwood a unique approach to equine spinal care.
+Her file of cases treated is in the thousands over 20 years.
+The combination of veterinary training and life-long participation in multiple disciplines of the horse experience gives Dr. Blackwood a unique approach to equine spinal care.
 Every horse she examines for chiropractic care is also evaluated for underlying problems, particularly lameness.
-If these problems are not identified and addressed, a chiropractic adjustment will help the horse for a time but the problems will reoccur.
+If these problems are not identified and addressed, they are likely to reoccur

 Chiropractic Facts